 What don’t I like about the Cook4Me?
 I’ve thought about this a lot, and apart from the fact that it doesn’t clean itself (I wish!)
 I can’t really think of any improvements.
 It would be nice if it came with another cooking bowl, so you could make up rice for a meal without having to wash the bowl after making the main course, but you can buy them direct from Tefal for less than £20 anyway!

-The Tefal Cook4Me retails for £249, you can purchase it direct from Tefal, or from Lakeland, Argos & John Lewis & Amazon.
+The Tefal Cook4Me has various models available, you can purchase it direct from Tefal, or from Lakeland, Argos & John Lewis & Amazon.

 I was sent a Cook4Me to review for the purpose of this post.
 All opinions and words are my own.